arasdar/DL/README.md

 4. To run, you can use either the ipynb files or the python files.

 ## License
-This repository s licensed under the License <http://unlicense.org>.
+This repository is licensed under the License <http://unlicense.org>.